Holy Land Pilgrimage - November 1, 2022

 An exciting and full-packed day awaits us as we explore Jerusalem further.
 We enter the Old City of Jerusalem through St. Stephen’s Gate to visit the Church of St. Anne, where the Blessed Virgin Mary was born.
 Afterwards is the Pool of Bethesda, where Jesus healed the paralytic man.
 We will continue to see Pilate’s Judgement Hall, the Chapel of Flagellation, the Arch of Ecce Homo, where Pilate said, “Behold the man,” with Jesus standing before the crowds with His crown of thorns and His body torn after His scourging.
 Prayerfully, we will walk the Via Dolorosa to the Church of the Holy Sepulchre and have the opportunity to climb the steps up to Mt.
 Calvary to pray at the site of the Crucifixion.
 Venerate the site where Jesus’ body was anointed, the tomb where He was buried and rose from the dead, and the Chapel of St. Helena where she found the true cross.
 This afternoon, we travel to Mt.
 Zion, where Christ celebrated the Last Supper in the Upper Room.
 Together we will then journey to the Church of the Dormition, the traditional site where Mary was assumed into heaven.
 Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu– that hosts a wide array of art styles.
 A golden rooster sits atop it recalling the place where Peter denied Jesus three times (Matthew 26).
 It was the palace of the high priest Caiaphas, where Jesus was brought to jail after His arrest and kept in the dungeon that sits underneath the Church.

-Today begins with an early morning Mass at the Church of the Holy Sepulchre.
-After a late breakfast back at our hotel, we enjoy a tour of the “City of David” archaeological site where we catch a glimpse of life in ancient Jerusalem.
+We enjoy a tour of the “City of David” archaeological site where we catch a glimpse of life in ancient Jerusalem.
 Afterwards, journey through the Jordan Valley to the traditional baptismal site of Jesus in the Jordan River (Mark 1:9).
 Continue through the Judean Wilderness to Jericho, the oldest known city in the Western world.
 In 1250 B.C., Joshua encircled the city, trumpets blasting, and the walls came tumbling down (Joshua 6).
 From the top of the ancient “tel,” we’ll have an excellent view of Elisha’s Fountain, the Qarantal, and the Mount of Temptation.
 Continue on to the Dead Sea to float and swim in its salty, mineral-laden waters before returning to Jerusalem.
 We celebrate our last night in this wondrous city with a traditional Middle Eastern dinner.

 Depart Jerusalem this morning and drive to Bethany, home of Mary, Martha, and Lazarus.
 We will visit the Tomb of Lazarus where Christ raised him from the dead and view the site where Jesus revealed to Martha that He is “the resurrection and the life” (John 11).
 Continue our drive north though the Judean wilderness and the Jordan River Valley to the region of Galilee.
 From here we ascend the Golan Heights, a fertile plateau with expansive views over Israel.
 Stop at the Banias Spring, a waterfall that rises from under a cave and is one of the sources of the Jordan River.
 It was here in Banias (known in Biblical times as Caesarea Philippi) where Peter made his confession of faith in Jesus as the Messiah and where Jesus gave Peter his new name, declaring him the Rock upon which He would build His Church (Matthew 16:16-19).
 We end our day in Tiberias, where we check into our hotel, our home base for the next three nights.